Piyushadya/libraryMangmentSystem/README.md

   1. click on "Server".
   2. Click on "Data import"
   3. Select Import from Self-Contained File radio button (right side of screen)
-  4. Select the path of libraryManagement.sql
+  4. Select the path of libraryManagement.sql from our project folder
+  5. select the database ("library") from "Default Target Schema:" dropbox
-  5. Click Start Import button at the right bottom corner of window
+  6. Click Start Import button at the right bottom corner of window

 We developed a Library Management System written in Python, tkinter and MySQL